-Note: Paragraph (a) is effective April 1, 2009.
+NOTE: Paragraph (a) is effective April 1, 2009.
 Until then the old ratio of 1 to 15 applies.

 - (a) Provide at least one hand washing sink or basin with hot and cold water under pressure for every 6 occupants or fraction thereof.
 Each 24 linear inches of "trough" type sink with individual faucets counts as one basin.
-When each living unit does not have hand washing facilities, locate common use facilities either close to the toilet facilities or close to the sleeping places.
-Note: Sinks in food preparation areas can count toward only half of this requirement. - (b) In common use facilities, do not use a single common towel.
+When each living unit does not have hand washing facilities, locate common use facilities either close to the toilet facilities or close to the sleeping places. - (b) In common use facilities, do not use a single common towel.
 If you provide paper towels, there must be a container for their disposal.